 But I digress…

-The 80’s were one of the most innovative times for music with the birth of MTV.
-Each video created a story to go along with the songs.
-Days, weeks and sometimes months worth of work would go in to creating the perfect 3-5 minute music video.
+The ’80s were one of the most innovative times for music with the birth of MTV.
+Each music video created a story to go along with the songs.
+Days, weeks, and sometimes months’ worth of work would go into creating the perfect 3-5 minute music video.

-Some artists had characters who appeared in more than one video, creating almost a continuing story of sorts, like the 80’s metal hair band, Cinderella.
-They had two chicks wearing 80’s appropriate mini skirts with polka dots -- I called them the evil polka dot step-sisters -- who appeared in quite a few of their videos.
+Some artists had characters who appeared in more than one music video, creating almost a continuing story of sorts, like the 80’s metal hairband, Cinderella.
+They had two chicks wearing 80’s appropriate mini skirts with polka dots – I called them the evil polka dot step-sisters – who appeared in quite a few of their videos.

-The list of bands who shaped and altered music videos could go on endlessly, however, I do believe that the following 4 bands/artists nailed it.
+The list of bands who shaped and altered the craft and art of the music video could go on endlessly, however, I do believe that the following four bands/artists nailed it.